mbaranowski/SpriteKit-Platformer-Tutorial/Readme.md

 # Swift SpriteKit Platformer Tutorial

+*WARNING*: This project is being actively rebased and force-pushed to keep the history corresponding to stages in the tutorial.
+But feel free to fork and give feedback.

 A simple 2d platformer game tutorial written in Swift 2.1, running as an OSX app, using SpriteKit.
 Heavily Based on the excellent [RayWenderlich.com SpriteKit platform tutorial](http://www.raywenderlich.com/62049/sprite-kit-tutorial-make-platform-game-like-super-mario-brothers-part-1) but rewritten in idiomatic Swift.
 Uses excellent art resources from [kenney.nl](http://kenney.nl).
 Uses a slightly modified JSTileMap to load maps created in [TileEd](<http://www.mapeditor.org>)

 To Play: